josephjilovec/givewiseinsights/images/README.md

-# Image Assets for StewardShip Analytics
+# Image Assets for GiveWise Insights

 This folder should contain the following images.
 Until you have real images, the site will work with placeholders.